How to Use Etsy Vacation Mode

 You are still responsible for fulfilling these orders and providing anything your current customers may need.
-If you aren’t able to fulfill these though, like in the case of an emergency, you can either message the sellers to see if they are okay with a delay in the order, or cancel and refund it fully.
+If you aren’t able to fulfill these though, like in the case of an emergency, you can either message the buyers to see if they are okay with a delay in the order or cancel and refund it fully.

 Can you answer messages?

-There are some customers that may still need to get ahold of you while your shop is in vacation mode, and yes you can answer messages!
+There are some customers who may still need to get ahold of you while your Etsy shop is in vacation mode, and yes you can answer messages!
 You have full access to your messages while in vacation mode so you can continue to communicate back and forth with customers.

-If you have an auto-reply set up, it will send that message automatically if they send you a message, but you are also able to still add more to the conversation.
+If you have an auto-reply set up, it will send that message automatically if they send you a message, but you are also able to add more to the conversation.
 Don’t have an auto-response message setup?
 Be sure to do so!
-You can find this in the vacation modes settings, and you can let customers know when you’ll be back and that you may not respond to questions immediately.
+You can find this in your shop settings, and you can let customers know when you’ll be back and that you may not respond to questions immediately.

-Having an auto-response set up will also help if you are aiming to keep a Star Seller status, because this would count towards a message sent within 24 hours.
+Having an Etsy vacation mode message set up will also help if you are aiming to keep a Star Seller badge because this would count towards a message sent within 24 hours.
 It’s just important to have a system set up, as you will most likely still have customers reaching out.

 Can your shop still be found/will it be found in search?